CS-Tiny-Compiler/a-tiny-compiler/README.md

 Install-Package NUnit
 Install-Package NUnit3TestAdapter
 ```
 ---

 if you encounter reference errors, make sure a reference to the main project is present in the test project.
 - Right-click on the test project (*TinyCompiler.Tests*) in Solution Explorer.
 - Select Add > Project Reference.
 - Check on the main project (*TINY_Compiler*) and click OK.

+#### Running Tests
+- In Visual Studio, go to Test > Test Explorer from the menu
+- **Run All** to execute all tests, or choose specific tests to execute